 Submissions for 2022 are OPEN NOW through the 20th of August!!
 You can submit your video using the form located at the bottom of this page.
-Submission deadline is August 20, 2021.
+2022 submission deadline is TBD.

 The audience will vote by ballot for their favorite video in each category, along with their choice for Best of Show video.
 Best of Show awards will also be awarded by the AMV judging staff, and by the attending AMV editors.
 All of these winners will receive a coveted Asuka award.
 There will also be a special award presented for the best video using video game footage; this video can be awarded from any category.